jacobhoffmann257/fun-facts/README.md

-# About Me
+# Fun Facts
-This repository is an index of name, quotes, favorite colors, and fun facts.
+This repository is an index of fun facts.

 ## How to Contribute
 Clone this repository (or open in codespace), create a branch, add your link in bio, commit, push branch, create a pull request into main branch.
 Pull requests must have at least 2 approvals before being merged.
 Do not commit directly to main!